BAJAJ BROKING

 6. Turn of the Month Strategy

-Turn of the Month is a calendar-based quantitative trading strategy.
-It indicates that stock prices have a tendency to increase in the final few trading days of a month and the initial few of the following.
+This is a calendar-based play.
+Historically, prices tend to bump up in the last few trading days of a month and the first few of the next.

 7. Quantitative Volatility Trading Strategy